 |(L to R) Richard Wormald and Stephen Gichuhi|

-Our reviews focus on randomised or quasi-randomised controlled trials and provide descriptive syntheses where such data are lacking.
+Usually our reviews focus on randomised or quasi-randomised controlled trials and provide descriptive syntheses where such data are lacking.
 We will consider reviews of non-randomised studies where there is a good case for a review of such studies.

 The main outcome for our reviews is visual function, which can be assessed in a variety of ways including measurement of visual acuity, assessment of visual field, and assessment of vision related quality of life.
 Other outcomes are included as necessary within individual reviews.